OgetoOndicho/DATA-SCIENCE-101/README.md

 # TECH JOB ROLES ANALYSIS AND PREDICTIVE MODELLING WITH PYTHON
 This is an end to end Data Science Project.
 The project details a comprehensive investigation on a dataset with over 250, 000 records.
 With information about about job titles, experience level, level of education, skills, certifications, industry, company size and location, my intention is to utlize power of Python in Data Science specifically for the divisions of Data Analysis and Predictive Modelling.
-This repository therefore comprises of two distinct folders:
+This repository therefore comprises of three distinct parts;
-- The first folder is exclusively for Exploratory Data Analysis: To understand the data and uncover insights.
-I investigate how various factors influence Salary in the Tech Job Roles of the 24th Century .
+- The first part: Covers Exploratory Data Analysis.
-- The Second Folder is exclusively for Predictive Modelling.
-With key emphasis put on Salary Prediction in the future job market.
+- The Second Part: Covers Statistical Analysis and Computations.
-This entire project utilizes the Python  using Jupyter Notebooksconsists of two folders with Jupyter Notebooks.
+- The Third Part: Covers Predictive Modelling.

 ## PROJECT OBJECTIVES
  - To investigate how factors like education, experience, skills and certifications drive  salaries in different Job descriptions across the industries.